AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Experiment

-In Table \ref{tab:search}, we evaluate the impact of direct output, path-wise search and action-wise search strategies on MathVista~\cite{lu2023mathvista} and MathVerse~\cite{zhang2025mathverse} using a subset of 300 samples from each.
-Results show that even without additional computation, AtomThink-EMOVA's direct prediction accuracy outperforms the original, with improvements of 1.3\%, 1.52\%, and 2.4\%, respectively.
-The path-wise search method, BoN-Avg, achieves the highest accuracy of 58.68\% on the MathVista~\cite{lu2023mathvista} mathematical tasks, although it experienced a drop on general problems.
+In Table~\ref{tab:search}, we evaluate the impact of direct output, path-wise search and step-wise search strategies on MatVista and MathVerse using a subset of 300 samples from each.
+Results show that even without additional computation, AtomThink-EMOVA’s direct prediction accuracy outperforms the original, with improvements of 1.3\%, 1.52\%, and 2.4\%, respectively.
+The path-wise search method, BoN-Avg, achieves the highest accuracy of 58.68\% on the MathVista mathematical tasks, although it experienced a drop on general problems.
+For step-wise methods, MCTS shows slight improvement over beam search on math but exhibits modest degradation on MathVista-General, indicating diminishing marginal returns in reasoning performance.
 Meanwhile, both greedy algorithm and beam search show balanced performance across all benchmarks, with the generalization gap between math and general tasks being notably smaller than that of path-wise search.

-\textbf{Limitation}.
-Due to the limitations in computing infrastructure, we are unable to validate our method on larger MLLMs.
-Additionally, despite undergoing small-scale manual review, our dataset still lacks step-level golden answers, which may introduce noise into training.
+These results indicate that different search strategies can significantly influence reasoning outcomes.
+Due to AtomThink's enhancement of the diversity in model's reasoning actions, models can achieves consistent improvements across various search strategies.